Date: Monday, March 20

 The film is followed by Q & A and a dessert reception with more live music by David’s Harp and libations.

-Official Selection: Atlanta Jewish Film Festival (Closing Night), Boston Jewish Film Festival, Charlotte Jewish Film Festival, Miami Jewish Film Festival (Opening Night), Seattle Jewish Film Festival, and Toronto International Film Festival
+Official Selection: Atlanta Jewish Film Festival (Closing Night), Boston Jewish Film Festival, Charlotte Jewish Film Festival, Miami Jewish Film Festival (Opening Night), New York Jewish Film Festival, Seattle Jewish Film Festival, and Toronto International Film Festival

 Awards: Nominated for 5 Israeli Academy Awards